Image of David Marshall

 Past professional service includes the Association of American Universities/American Council of Learned Societies Humanities Steering Committee, the PMLA Editorial Advisory Committee, the Eighteenth-Century Studies Editorial Board, the Modern Language Association Teagle Working Group on the Disciplines and Undergraduate Liberal Education, and the Board of Directors of the Telluride Association Summer Programs.

-University of California system-wide assignments include Chair of the University of California President’s Advisory Committee on Research in the Humanities, Chair of the UC Agriculture and Natural Resources Advisory Committee, Chair of the UC Education Abroad Governing Board, Convener of the Council of Executive Vice Chancellors, and Chair of the UC Washington Center Governing Council.
+Marshall currently chairs the University of California University Systemwide Library and Scholarly Information Committee, which advises the University on systemwide library policies and strategic priorities.
+Other UC assignments include serving as Co-Chair of the Search Committee for the University of California Education Abroad Committee Associate Vice Provost and Executive Director, Chair of the Search Committee for the Executive Director of the UC Washington Center, Chair of the University of California President’s Advisory Committee on Research in the Humanities, Chair of the UC Agriculture and Natural Resources Advisory Committee, Chair of the UC Education Abroad Governing Board, Convener of the Council of Executive Vice Chancellors, and Chair of the UC Washington Center Governing Council.
 He has served on the University of California Executive Budget Committee, the UC Academic Planning Committee, the UC Labor Strategy Council, and the UC Advancing Faculty Diversity Advisory Committee.

 Curriculum Vitae